 In my naivety, I thought that having files backed up to an external hard drive would protect those files for life.
 Suddenly, the hard drive couldn’t be read by any computer in our house.
 I was devastated because the majority of the photos on that drive were photos of my second son.
 Baby photos.

 After some calling around, my husband and I learned that for $300, Best Buy could take a look at the hard drive.
 Just to take a look.
 That was with no promise of retrieving anything, and depending on what they were dealing with, it might even cost more than that.

 The hard drive is still sitting here, in my office.
 It’s been about three years since, and I’m just as disappointed by it as when it first happened.

 In the post I mentioned earlier, I talk about ways to back up information and what might be some tell-tale signs that your computer might be breathing its last breaths.

-I’m starting to see those signs on my laptop.
-A couple of screws connecting my monitor to the keyboard have broken on one side.
-I have to be careful about how I open (or travel with) my computer.
-Opening and closing my laptop needs to be done very carefully.
-Once, I wasn’t very careful, and the screen went all funny and my heart was in my throat, because I didn’t have everything backed up.
+I started to see those signs on my laptop.
+The hinge connecting my monitor to the keyboard was busted on one side.
+I needed to be careful about how I opened (or traveled with) my computer.
+Once, I wasn’t very careful, and the screen went all funny and my heart was in my throat because I didn’t have everything backed up.
 I didn’t want to go to Best Buy to shell out a fortune for them to save my stuff!
 Fortunately, I restarted it and everything was fine.
-But, I had some work to do, because it’s gonna go eventually.
+But, I had some work to do, because I knew it’s time was nearing the end.